 Awarding of Doctoral Degree

 The primary reason behind the awarding of three different Doctoral degree types is that universities in some nations do not accept a particular type of degree.
-Hence by awarding the three most common types of degree it is possible to avoid any incompatibility issues between different nations and universities.
+Hence by awarding the three most common types of degrees it is possible to avoid any incompatibility issues between different nations and universities.

 The policy of IGSES allows the doctoral student to select the type of degree which is awarded towards the completion of their program.
-Generally, supervisors or departments do not impose any limitation except that which was mentioned previously for EEE department.
+Generally, supervisors or departments do not impose any limitation except that which was mentioned previously for the EEE department.

 In practice there is absolutely no variation in the research content, coursework requirements, requisite credits or academic reputation between the three degree types.
-The specific requirements for successful course completion depends on the policy of each department, however generally a degree can be awarded after approximately 3 years of study, the publication of an acceptable number of peer reviewed publications and the submission of a doctoral thesis which has been passed by a thesis review committee.
+The specific requirements for successful course completion depend on the policy of each department, however generally a degree can be awarded after approximately 3 years of study, the publication of an acceptable number of peer reviewed publications and the submission of a doctoral thesis which has been passed by a thesis review committee.